DODGE CARAVAN

 BUMPERS VS CURBS

 Some bumper shrouds are closer to the ground (the fancy lower body trim package is closer to the ground).
 They catch on parking lot blocks that are higher than normal, the shroud rides over it but gets damaged when it catches as you back out of the spot.
 Ideally Chrysler's designers should have rounded the aft edge of the shroud so it would ride over the blocks both directions.
 You can replace the sacrificial pop rivets holding the aft side onto the frame, and put a strap over broken tabs, but the shroud may break at the ends of the slot opening in the front.
-Repair of that could cost several hundred dollars: a rebuilt shroud, paint work to match your colour, and remove & replace labour.
+Repair of that could cost several hundred dollars: a rebuilt shroud, paint work to match your colour, and remove & replace labour (it appears that you'd have to detach the fender liner).

 TIRE CHAINS